Funnel control for a moving water tank: Conclusion

 In the present paper we have shown that the controller~\eqref{eq:fun-con} is feasible for the moving water tank system~\eqref{eq:InpOut} which rests on the linearized Saint-Venant equations.
 We stress that the system is still nonlinear as the (linearized) sloshing effects influence the position of the cart through the momentum, which constitutes an internal feedback loop in~\eqref{eq:InpOut}.
 Nevertheless, the funnel controller is able to handle these effects as shown in Theorem~\ref{Thm:funcon-PDE} and in the simulations in Section~\ref{Sec:Sim}.

 We stress that the applicability of the results from~\cite{BergLe18a,BergPuch20a} on funnel control strongly rests on the fact that the original open-loop system can be viewed as an ODE-PDE coupling with an input-output relation allowing for a relative degree, i.e., the form~\eqref{eq:nonlSys} mentioned in Section~\ref{Ssec:ContrObj}.
-This, however, is in general not the case for systems governed by evolution equations and different approaches are required then, see~\cite{BergBrei19,PuchReis19pp,ReisSeli15b}.
+This, however, is in general not the case for systems governed by evolution equations and different approaches are required then, see~\cite{BergBrei21,PuchReis19pp,ReisSeli15b}.
 Furthermore, we like to point out that the controller~\eqref{eq:fun-con} requires that the derivative of the output is available for control.
 This may not be true in practice, and it may even be hard to obtain suitable estimates of the output derivative.
 This drawback may be resolved by combining the controller~\eqref{eq:fun-con} with a funnel pre-compensator as developed in~\cite{BergReis18a, BergReis18b}, which results in a pure output feedback.

-Several extensions of the studied system~\eqref{eq:InpOut} may be considered in future research, such as sloshing suppressing valves inside the tank, the interconnection of the tank with a truck as in~\cite{GerdKimm15} and, of course, the general nonlinear equations~\eqref{eq:SVeq} as well as the higher-dimensional case.
+\tb{Some extensions of the results, such as linearizations around other steady states and space-dependent friction, have been discussed in Section~\ref{Sec:Ext}, but a complete study is subject of future work.} Other extensions of~\eqref{eq:InpOut} which may be considered in future research are e.g.\ sloshing suppressing valves inside the tank, the interconnection of the tank with a truck as in~\cite{GerdKimm15} and, of course, the general nonlinear equations~\eqref{eq:SVeq} as well as the higher-dimensional case.

+Another issue is that we assume $\mu >0$ for the friction term.
+This implies that the system's energy converges to the steady state exponentially.
+In the case $\mu=0$ the statement of Theorem~\ref{Thm:funcon-PDE} is false in general.
+More precisely, if $\mu=0$, then $\mathfrak{h} = \cL^{-1}(\mathbf{H})$ derived in Lemma~\ref{lem:measure} does not have bounded total variation, by which $\widetilde{\mathcal{T}}$ from the proof of Theorem~\ref{Thm:funcon-PDE} is not bounded-input, bounded-output stable. \tb{This is consistent with the results from~\cite{DuboPeti99}, where it is shown that the linearized Saint-Venant equations (without damping) are not stabilizable.
+Nevertheless, as suggested by the findings in~\cite{PrieHall04}, the nonlinear model consisting of~\eqref{eq:SVeq} together with~\eqref{eq:InpOutNonlin} may still have a solution under the control~\eqref{eq:fun-con} in the case $S=0$.}